JayAuburn/microbiome-gardener/DEPLOY.md

    - A slide-out panel will appear on the right titled "Add a product"
    - Fill in the product details:
      - **Name (required):** "Basic Plan"
-     - **Description:** "Basic tier for AI chat application with essential features"
+     - **Description:** "Basic tier for RAG-powered document analysis with essential AI features"
    - In the pricing section of the same panel:
      - **Pricing model:** Select **"Recurring"** (should already be selected)
      - **Amount:** Enter `9.99` (or your preferred Basic plan price)